klei1984/max/defects.md

 58. If a high-tech unit is captured, and then it gets upgraded in the depot, the unit would lose any of its superior unit values.
 For example if an enemy tank had 34 attack power and the player's own latest tank upgrades would only grant 20 attack power to an upgraded tank then the captured tank would lose the 34 attack power and would get the inferior 20 "as an upgrade".
 This behavior was considered to be a defect in M.A.X.
 2 back in March, 1998.

-59. The SaveSlot class has two image resources, FILEx_UP and FILEx_DN.
-The SaveLoadMenu_Init() function allocates memory for the images' data.
+59. **[FIXED]** The SaveSlot class has two image resources, FILEx_UP and FILEx_DN.
+The save load menu init function (cseg01:000D7A19) allocates memory for the images' data.
 The buffer size is determined for both images, but the allocation uses the size of FILEx_UP data for both.
 As both images have the same dimensions this defect does not cause any issues.

-60. The function which builds network packet 13 (update RNG seed) forgets to set the packet header's *entity_id* field so the previously configured packet's field value is used.
+60. **[FIXED]** The function (cseg01:000C9093) which builds network packet 13 (update RNG seed) forgets to set the packet header's *entity_id* field so the previously configured packet's field value is used.

 61. If an IPX client exits abnormally while it is in an IPX network lobby the host and its other peers will not be able to proceed with their game creation process.
 The only way to continue game creation is to exit the lobby by the host and start the connection process again from scratch.
 Adding a visual marker for ready state and adding the ability for the host to kick an unresponsive client could resolve the issue.

-62. The ButtonManager class allocates ButtonID buffers with new[] but deletes the buffer with free which is undefined behavior.
+62. **[FIXED]** The ButtonManager class (cseg01:00089450) allocates ButtonID buffers with new[] but deletes the buffer with free which is undefined behavior.
 It worked under Watcom 10.x compiler.

 63. The AI misbehaves when a hidden infiltrator steps aside, but doing so reveals its presence to the enemy.
     <br>